Information for Authors

 Title should be concise (no more than 50 words) and informative.
 It should attract the attention of a broad spectrum of potential readers.

-Abstracts must be 200 words or less.
+Abstract must be 200 words or less.
 It should highlight the problem being addressed, the targeted innovation, the major findings and the work significance.

 Figures, Tables, and References